ashutoshmjain/gita/src/how.md

 ## About the content ..

-As you will see when you toggle the chapters, this web app has two main sections :
+As you will see when you toggle the chapters, this web app has three main sections :

 - The first section — `Mathura` is a historical narrative that discovers the "writing revolution" when humans adopted “written word” as primary medium for preserving knowledge.
 I believe this revolution took place around seven thousand years ago when `Krishna Dwaipayana` scribed `Maha-Bharata`.
 Study of this first major shift in human cognition — from spoken to written word — makes a fascinating quest narrative.
 And at the same time, it might resolve the dilemmas we face as we are moving from analog to increasingly digital realm.
 - I also believe that the knowledge that `Dwaipayana` (also known as `Ved Vyasa`) wanted to communicate was summarized in `Bhagvad Gita`.
 He carefully, by design, kept it center-folded in a highly immersive narrative.
 So immersive that even after seven thousand years, the `Maha-bharata` is still as interesting a read as the day it was written.
 Thus the **second section** of this online resource provides original translation of `Bhagvad Gita`, followed by my essays discovering core concepts of Gita.
 This ‘point of view’ may be useful to "tech-savvy" readers who desire to see `Gita` in prevailing rationale of popular science.